DivineUX23/DivineUX23/README.md

 - 👋 Hi, I’m @DivineUX23

-- 👑 I believe Africa will create products that'll solves global problems...
+- 👑 I believe Africa will create products that'll solve global problems...
 "In Africa, by Africans & for the WORLD."

 - 👀 I’m interested in Blockchain developmet and Quantum computing.